Aliases for HABP2 Gene

 GeneCards Summary for HABP2 Gene

 HABP2 (Hyaluronan Binding Protein 2) is a Protein Coding gene.
-Diseases associated with HABP2 include familial papillary or follicular thyroid carcinoma and factor vii marburg i variant thrombophilia.
+Diseases associated with HABP2 include Thyroid Cancer, Nonmedullary, 5 and Thrombophilia Due To Thrombin Defect.
 GO annotations related to this gene include calcium ion binding and glycosaminoglycan binding.
-An important paralog of this gene is PLAT.
+An important paralog of this gene is F12.

 UniProtKB/Swiss-Prot for HABP2 Gene

 Cleaves the alpha-chain at multiple sites and the beta-chain between Lys-53 and Lys-54 but not the gamma-chain of fibrinogen and therefore does not initiate the formation of the fibrin clot and does not cause the fibrinolysis directly.
 It does not cleave (activate) prothrombin and plasminogen but converts the inactive single chain urinary plasminogen activator (pro-urokinase) to the active two chain form.
-Activates coagulation factor VII.
+Activates coagulation factor VII (PubMed:8827452, PubMed:10754382, PubMed:11217080).
+May function as a tumor suppressor negatively regulating cell proliferation and cell migration (PubMed:26222560).